 11. Commiphora wightii (Guggul)

 Guggul is another tree that has been used in Ayurvedic medicine for centuries, it recommends for treating atherosclerosis.
 Besides this Guggul promotes weight loss, helps to purify the body, and helps to fight against cholesterol.

 It is also recommended it to eliminate “fats in the blood”, Guggul is today used to significantly reduce the level of cholesterol and triglycerides in the blood.
 Guggul is particularly effective in stabilizing the imbalances of Vata and Kapha without irritating Pitta.

 12. Gymnema Sylvestre (Gurmar)

-Gurmar have have anti-inflammatory properties that helps to protect your body from harmful organisms in cases of infection or injury.
+Gurmar has anti-inflammatory properties that help to protect your body from harmful organisms in cases of infection or injury.
 Gymnema Sylvestris soothes Kapha and is neutral for Pitta and Vata.